rldai/sieze-the-castle-text-adventure/README.md

 # sieze-the-castle-text-adventure
 A text adventure + deck builder rougelikish game.
+In Python 3.16.

 This project was for fun, both in the making and in the playing.